-HiNFS is implemented based on the PMFS [18] file system in Linux kernel 3.11.0.
+HiNFS is implemented based on the PMFS (Dulloor et al. 2014) file system in Linux kernel 3.11.0.
 HiNFS shares the file system data structures of PMFS but adds a new DRAM buffer layer and modifies the file I/O execution paths.
 In this section, we mainly discuss some details related to the implementation.